-The first line of action is to discover if there are toxins and their location (see above).
-After that, if you wish to dive deeper into diagnosis, you can look at the color of the coating which will reveal the doshic imbalance that are involved.
-If the coating is grey, black, or brown, you can assume Vata toxins; if the coating is orange, reddish, yellow, or green, this indicates Pitta toxins; and finally, if there is a thick, whitish coating, you can think Kapha toxins.
+The first line of action is to discover if there are toxins and where they are located (see above).
+After that, if you wish to dive deeper into diagnosis, you can look at the color of the coating which will reveal the doshic imbalance that is involved.
+If the coating is grey, black, or brown, you can assume Vata toxins; if the coating is orange, reddish, yellow, or green this indicates Pitta toxins; and finally, if there is a thick whitish coating, you can think Kapha toxins.
 This can be quite helpful as each toxin should be treated differently depending on which dosha is involved.

 If a tongue is a so-called “Vata tongue”, it is typically small, thin, and shaky or trembling in appearance.
 It may look pale in color, appear to be dried out, and have a few (or many) cracks.
 Once again, if there is a coating it will be grey, blackish, or brown in color and will typically coat the colon area of the tongue.
 This is a storybook picture of a tongue revealing a Vata imbalance.
 Vata imbalances typically manifest as anxiety, fear, worry, restless mind, sleep issues, constipation, gas, bloating, and dryness.

 If a tongue is of a Pitta nature, it may be medium in size, have a sharp or pointy tip, and be excessively red in color.
 There may also be red dots on the top of the tongue which reveals excessive heat in the blood.
 If there is a coating on the tongue, it will be green, yellow, or orange in color.
 The coating will typically be located in the small and large intestine area, the liver area, or may also be on the entire tongue revealing toxins in the bloodstream.
 Pitta imbalances manifest as inflammation, heat, skin disorders (psoriasis, eczema, acne, etc.), anger, irritation, hyperacidity, loose stools, and headaches.